-Add DLP to Airtable with Nightfall’s API platform
+Add DLP to Airtable with Nightfall’s developer platform

 Airtable has proven its staying power among tech unicorns as a customizable and collaborative project management platform that empowers users to track literally anything at work or at home.
 When the company announced its $185 million Series D funding in September, they generated a whole new round of buzzworthy headlines.
 For security leaders, this means that new requests for adding Airtable to tech stacks are likely on the way.